lorenzodbr/word-automata/README.md

 ## Installation

-Instructions will be added soon™.
-As of right now, you can just clone the repository and run the project with Maven, using at least Java 21.
+You only have to download the latest release from the [releases page](https://github.com/lorenzodbr/word-automata/releases/latest) and run the ``.jar`` file.
+Be sure to have (at least) Java 21 installed on your machine.

+You can also build the project yourself with Maven.

 ## Dependencies